High Dimensional Latent Panel Quantile Regression with an Application to Asset Pricing: Theory

 for an appropriate positive constant $C_0$.

 Similar in spirit to other high dimensional settings such as those in \cite{candes2007dantzig}, \cite{bickel2009simultaneous}, \cite{belloni2011l1} and \cite{dalalyan2017prediction}, we impose an identifiability condition involving the restricted set which is expressed next and will be used in order to attain our main results.
-Before that, we introduce some notation.
+This is the key difference with the analysis in Section \ref{sec:theory_dense}.
+Before arriving at our next condition, we introduce some notation.

 For $m\geq 0$, we denote by $\overline{T}_{\tau }(\delta,m) \subset \{ 1,\ldots,p\} \backslash T_{\tau }$ the support ot the $m$ largest components, excluding entries in $T_{\tau }$, of the vector $(\vert\delta_1\vert, \ldots, \vert \delta_p \vert)^T$.
 We also use the convention $\overline{T}_{\tau }(\delta,0) \,=\,\emptyset$.